 In addition, each pattern has a distinctive letter or number associated with it.
 For example, the Wildflower pattern has a “W” and a number, while Poppy has a number in the 600s.

-For more information on Hull Pottery patterns and examples of marks, consult Warman’s Hull Pottery Identification and Price Guide by David Doyle (Krause Publications) is a great resource.
+For more information on Hull Pottery patterns and examples of marks, Warman’s Hull Pottery Identification and Price Guide by David Doyle (Krause Publications) is a great resource.

 Many different Hull pottery items have been reproduced ranging from wall pockets to piggy banks to Red Riding Hood cookie jars.
 Most, however, differ from the original pieces they mimic in one or more ways.